 Eat assimilated protein

 I eat natural plant sources of protein with a high pH in the form of sprouts, nuts, seeds and legumes [not over-cooked, as this makes it acid-forming], spirulina, wheatgrass, leafy greens.

 Workout and Eating Tips

-Eat a something that will digest fast (as lesser time is expended during the workout on digestion) and something that will burn fast like dates (simple carbohydrate heads to your liver for instant energy), also fruit sugars are good.
-I also added cold pressed coconut oil, as it has medium-chain triglycerides that give you instant energy.
+Eat something that will digest fast (as lesser time is expended during the workout on digestion) and something that will burn fast like dates (simple carbohydrate heads to your liver for instant energy), also fruit sugars are good.
+I also added cold-pressed coconut oil, as it has medium-chain triglycerides that give you instant energy.
 What you eat is also determined by the level of energy you will end up expending during your workout.
-This is good for the intense form of workouts and the ones that are done in a shorter span of time (like the CrossFtit routine).
+This is good for the intense form of workouts and the ones that are done in a shorter period.
 For something that lasts longer and needs sustained energy, I would recommend some protein like quinoa, good fats from seeds or nuts, with a dash of dates to get the simple carbohydrate.

 Your lunches and dinners should be nutritionally-whole foods

 PITFALLS you could avoid in a vegan approach